 The GDPR defines personal data as any information relating to an identified or identifiable natural person.
 This includes data that is obviously personal, such as an individual’s name or contact details, as well as data that can be used to identify an individual indirectly (such as an individual’s IP address).

-Yes, if the individual developer is a customer of CloudKarafka and they are processing the personal data of EU individuals when using our products and services.
+Yes, if the individual developers are processing personal data of EU individuals.

 Yes.
 Our DPA offers terms that meet GDPR requirements and that reflect our data privacy and security commitments to our customers and their data.
 The DPA is available for all our customers in their control panel under the section “Agreements”.